asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 Later the disk encryption key can be transmitted to the guest VM via the trusted channel.

 This procedure can be portable as long as the Step 3 and Step 4 are modular.
 Intel TDX also provides such similar measurement (just like SEV's attestation report) for GO to verify, so the Step 3 can be replaced with retrieving any other corresponding certificates (such as the TDREPORT in TDX).
 And Step 4 can be implemented as a protocol like RA-TLS.
 In this case, the establishment of secure channel could be portable.
+And all these operations can be programmed into the initramfs hooks.

 ---

 <h2 id="3"> Step-by-step Workflow </h2>

-Here, we give step-by-step instructions to show how we can prepare the JinDisk-encrypted image and launch it.
-Some steps (such as installing and launching VM) must be performed on the host (aka. out of the VM) and some steps (installing JinDisk into initramfs) are better to run inside the guest VM.
+Here, we provide step-by-step guidance on how to prepare the JinDisk-encrypted image and boot it.
+Some processes (e.g. installing and launching the virtual machine) should be done on the host (i.e. outside the VM) while others (such as installing JinDisk into initramfs) are best done within the guest VM.

 ### Environment settings